2024 World Aquatics Championships: Host selection

 On 9 June 2015, World Aquatics (then FINA) reported it had received expressions of interest for the 2021 and 2023 FINA World Championships from Argentina, Australia (Melbourne or Sydney), China (Wuhan or Nanjing), Germany (two potential cities), Japan, Turkey and Qatar.

 On 30 June 2015, an information meeting was organised for the nations and cities which had shown interest in bidding.
 This meeting was attended by representatives of cities from six countries: Abu Dhabi (United Arab Emirates), Buenos Aires (Argentina), Istanbul (Turkey), Nanjing (China), Fukuoka (Japan), Doha (Qatar).

 Bidding cities were then asked to present FINA with an executed Host City Agreement by 26 October 2015, and to make a formal presentation to the FINA Bureau on 8 November 2015.
 Australia and Germany were the first two countries to quit the bidding race and were followed by Argentina.
 Two others, Turkey and the United Arab Emirates, had also shown interest, but withdrew before the presentation stage.

 With all other interested cities formerly withdrawing, on 2 October 2015, FINA executive director Cornel Marculescu confirmed there were three final bidders: Nanjing (China), Fukuoka (Japan), and Doha (Qatar).

 On 31 January 2016, each of the bids were presented in a formal presentation at the FINA Bureau meeting in Budapest.
 After a vote, FINA announced Fukuoka as 2021 hosts and Doha as 2023 hosts.

 In a press release issued on the same day, FINA President Julio Maglione stated: “Today we were presented three extraordinary bids fulfilling all requirements and having great facilities.
 Both winning cities, Fukuoka and Doha, are strong partners of FINA and will offer optimal conditions for the organisation of these Championships.
 There is a very strong commitment from the local authorities to welcome this event in their respective dynamic metropolis.”

 Secretary General of Qatar Olympic Committee, Thani Al Kuwari, who led the Doha delegation, stated: “The FINA Family has been many times in Doha and everyone knows our true passion for organising top-events.
 Sport is an important tool for the development of our youth and of our country.
 Hosting the FINA World Championships for the first time in Middle East will be a great way to develop Aquatics on a global scale.”

 Venues

 Three venues hosted competition at the Championships.
 The Aspire Dome, built for the 2006 Asian Games, hosted swimming and artistic swimming in a temporary pool constructed in the indoor football stadium, and water polo in a temporary pool constructed in the velodrome.
-Hamad Aquatic Centre, within the Aspire Academy, will host diving competition and was also the host venue of the World Aquatics Swimming Championships (25m) in 2014.
-Open water swimming and high diving will take place at Old Doha Port.
+Hamad Aquatic Centre, within the Aspire Academy, hosted diving competition and was also the host venue of the World Aquatics Swimming Championships (25m) in 2014.
+Open water swimming and high diving took place at Old Doha Port.